from: £13,798.88View Product

 The Sovereign had been a popular choice for investors in bullion gold since it was first minted in the 19th century.
 The iconic coin had held substantial status in the domestic, European and international markets as a coin of high quality with good provenance.
 However, the introduction of the South African Krugerrand in 1967 proved to be bad news for the Royal Mint.
 Cast using exactly 1 oz of gold, the Krugerrand was instantly a preferred choice of bullion coin and by 1980 was dominating the investment markets, making up almost 90% of all bullion coins.

-Both gold and silver Britannia coins have the status of being Capital Gains Tax free.
+Gold Britania Coins have the status of being Capital Gains tax-free.
 For this reason, they are increasingly popular as investments for business owners seeking to secure their company profits over a short to medium term.
 Individual investors are also guaranteed to be able to keep 100% of any profits made on top of the resale value of these special tax status bullion coins.

 The Britannia gold coin has a face value of £100 and weighs one troy ounce.
 However, the gold Britannia is also available in fractional sizes with face values of £50, £25 and £10 weighing one half, one quarter and one-tenth of a troy ounce respectively.
 The Silver Britannia coin has a face value of £2 and is available in the same fractional denominations as its gold cousin with face values of £1, 50p and 20p respectively.